 Normally, though, using index cards feels like slaughtering a forest just for the sheer thrill of it.
-Thank goodness for the digital age, and thank Qrayon for Cardflow+.
-This app mimics the act of spreading a bunch of index cards on a table and arranging them as needed, and no other corkboard, mind-map, or storyboard app "gets it" quite like this.
+Thank goodness for the digital age, and thank Qrayon for Cardflow+Remove non-product link.
+This app mimics the act of spreading a bunch of index cards on a table and arranging them as needed, and no other corkboard, mind-map, or storyboard app “gets it” quite like this.

 Just tap anywhere on the gray background and a new card will pop up, and you can write notes on it with either the Apple Pencil or a keyboard.
 You can rearrange the cards singly with the Pencil or your finger, or you can group them together and have the app itself align them more neatly.